jobro721/power-bi-dashboard/README.md

 both diffable source (`.pbixproj` + TMDL) and a compiled `.pbit` you can open in Power BI Desktop.

-This is the Power BI leg of the [jo_projects](../) federal-budget portfolio.
-The data spine lives in the sibling repo [`federal-budget-data`](../federal-budget-data) (USAspending API v2 + Treasury fiscaldata + FRED — all public domain, pulled and frozen 2026-09-11).

 ## Why this shape

 - **`.pbit` = a zip of plain text.** The model is TMDL (Textual Metadata Definition